Willie Crilley: Career

 Crilley returned to the Giants for the 1925–1926 season, seeing his greatest number of games during any stint with a US team, twenty-eight.
-By this time, he was no longer a center forward and had become better known as a top winger and an excellent play maker.
+By this time, he was no longer a centre forward and had become better known as a top winger and an excellent play maker.
 Crilley resumed his nomadic career during the 1926–1927 season, bouncing between three teams during the course of the season.
 He began with the Giants, played nine games for J&P Coats and finished with two games at Philadelphia Field Club.
 He then played for the New York Nationals in 1927–1928.
 In the 1928–1929 season, he was with Brooklyn Hispano, New York Hungaria and the IRT Rangers of the Eastern Professional Soccer League.

 He apparently returned to Scotland intending to play for Alloa Athletic, but was deported from Scotland because he had become a US citizen.
 Therefore, he was back into the ASL in the fall of 1930 with the Newark Americans and the New York Soccer Club.
 While he played only one league game with New York SC, he saw another five cup games in which he scored seven goals.
-He continued his itinerant ways in 1931, playing for both the Fall River F.C. and the Brooklyn Wanderers before joining the New York American in the fall of 1931.
+He continued his itinerant ways in 1931, playing for both the Fall River and the Brooklyn Wanderers before joining the New York American in the fall of 1931.
 Crilley replicated his early career goal scoring heroics for these last two teams, scoring 14 goals in 7 games for Brooklyn and 9 goals in 10 games for the Americans.
 In 1932, he attempted to rejoin Alloa Athletic, but was rebuffed.
 In 1935, he played for Brooklyn Hispano in the second American Soccer League.

 He returned to the United States and joined the United States Army on 18 November 1942, serving in the Air Corps with Fifteenth Air Force during World War II.